mlcommons/medperf/docs/what_is_medperf.md

 ## Why MedPerf?

 MedPerf aims to identify bias and generalizability issues of medical ML models by evaluating them on diverse medical data across the world.
-On one hand this process can allow ML developers to quickly identify performance and reliability problems with their models and on the other hand healthcare stakeholders can validate such models for clinical efficacy.
+This process allows developers of medical ML to efficiently identify performance and reliability issues on their models while healthcare stakeholders (e.g., hospitals, practices, etc.) can validate such models against clinical efficacy.

-Importantly, MedPerf supports technology for **neutral governance** in order to enable **full trust** and **transparency** among participating parties (e.g., ML vendor, data provider, regulatory authority)
+Importantly, MedPerf supports technology for **neutral governance** in order to enable **full trust** and **transparency** among participating parties (e.g., AI vendor, data provider, regulatory body, etc.).
+This is all encapsulated in the benchmark committee which is the overseeing body on a benchmark.

 | ![benchmark_committee.gif](images/benchmark_committee.gif) |
 |:--:|